RobertArtigas/DCT2CLASS_Docs/README.md

 # The DCT to Class Generator (DCT2CLASS)

 The **DCT2CLASS** templates takes a dictionary definition and generates a base class (form), a list class (list), and the templates to apply these classes to a local procedure.
-It builds the basic infrastructure that can be further customized. **It is a generator.** After the generation is done you all you have is just source code.
+It builds the basic infrastructure that can be further customized. **It is a generator.** After the generation is done all you have is just source code.

 ![A](https://github.com/RobertArtigas/DCT2CLASS_Docs/blob/main/Images/DCT2CLASS_01.PNG)